 "The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be searched."

-As seen in those words, in order for a court to issue a warrant -- for someone's arrest, or to search or seize property -- there must be "probable cause."
+As seen in those words, in order for a court to issue a warrant -- for someone's arrest, or to search or seize property -- there must be probable cause.
+In situations where police are allowed to effect an arrest, search or seizure without a warrant, they also must have probable cause and it's required for prosecutors to charge a defendant with a crime as well.

 Warrants and Probable Cause

-Typically, to obtain a warrant, an officer will sign an affidavit stating the facts as to why probable cause exists to arrest someone, conduct a search or seize property.
-Judges issue warrants if they agree that probable cause exists.
+Typically, to obtain a warrant, an officer will sign an affidavit stating the facts as to why there is an adequate reason to arrest someone, conduct a search or seize property.
+Judges issue warrants if they agree, based on "totality of the circumstances" that adequate cause exists.

 There are many instances where warrants are not required to arrest or search, such as arrests for felonies witnessed in public by an officer.
 Here is more information on when warrants are not required.